mathan-ponraj/Laptop-Price-And-Recommendation-System/README.md

 ---

 ## Conclusion

-This project demonstrates a comprehensive machine learning pipeline that integrates predictive modelling, explainability, and user-facing deployment.
-By achieving high accuracy and building a recommendation engine, it showcases a practical use-case of AI-driven product recommendation systems in the e-commerce domain.
+This project demonstrates how machine learning and analytics can simplify real-world decision-making.
+By combining predictive modeling, explainable AI (SHAP), and data visualization, this system helps users make confident laptop purchase choices without regret.

 ---